lx4r/trips-map/README.md

 # Trips Map

-A tool to visualize your trips
+A tool to visualize your trips on a map

 ![screenshot](assets/screenshot.png)